stevenmcelwee/alids/README.md

 Requirements:
 Refer to alids.prop file for the list of configurable properties.
 Most important is the KDD Cup datafiles that are needed - they must be in ARFF format.
+This code was tested with Java 1.8 (64-bit version).
+This code was built for and tested with Weka 3.7.13.
+Ensure that a large heap size is used.
+Testing of the prototype used a 4GB heap.